- What’s an unhotel?

 The short answer is: it depends.
 We don’t really think of it in those terms.
 In the end, our profits (what’s left after we pay our members, and cover all our costs) depend a great deal upon how much we charge for the homes.
 And that in turn depends on the time of year, the day of the week and the occupancy level of the home.

-We want to provide cash to our members without the hassle, and we do all that we can to make that happen.
+We want to provide income to our members, and we do all that we can to make that happen.

 Apart from the chance to have a nose round some fabulous house and make some money while we’re at it?
 Well, we reckon four things: